Kucoin/kucoin-api-docs/source/localizable/index.html.md

   ]
 ]
 ```
-Historic rates for a symbol.
-Rates are returned in grouped buckets based on requested **type**.
+Klines for a symbol.
+Data are returned in grouped buckets based on requested **type**.

-<aside class="notice"> Historical rate data may be incomplete.
+<aside class="notice"> Klines data may be incomplete.
 No data is published for intervals where there are no ticks.</aside>

-<aside class="warning"> Historical rates should not be polled frequently.
+<aside class="warning"> Klines should not be polled frequently.
 If you need real-time information, use the trade and book endpoints along with the websocket feed.</aside>

 ###HTTP REQUEST###
 **GET /api/v1/market/candles?symbol=\<symbol\>**